Cropping Systems Researchers

 He has been at K-State since 1990, when he served as the coordinator of the Kansas Crop Performance Test after receiving his master’s degree in Crop Production and Physiology from Iowa State University.
 Dr. Roozeboom completed his Ph.D. at K-State in 2006 and worked as an extension specialist in Crop Production and Cropping Systems until 2012, when he joined the agronomy department.

-Dr. Gretchen Sassenrath is an associate professor of agronomy at K-State’s Southeast Research and Extension Center in Parsons, Kansas.
+Dr. Gretchen Sassenrath is a professor of agronomy at K-State’s Southeast Research and Extension Center in Parsons, Kansas.
 Her research focuses on the improvement of long-term sustainability of farming for both farmers and consumers.
 Dr. Sassenrath has created a program concentrating on integrated crop and animal production systems that improve agronomic productivity, enhance soil and water resources, and increase economic return for producers.

 A member of the Department of Agronomy since 2013, Dr. Sassenrath previously worked as a lead scientist and research plant physiologist for the USDA Agricultural Research Service where she led research examining the status of farming systems in the U.S. and the future of agriculture.
 Dr. Sassenrath holds a Bachelor of Arts degree in biology from Oberlin College.
 She attended the University of Illinois for her graduate work, where she received her master’s degree in biophysics and her doctoral degree in plan physiology and biology.